 made miserable by her strangely behaving husband, Maxim de Winter, whom

 she just has married.
-Maxim is a wealthy widower, whose first wife Rebecca
+Maxim is a wealthy widower, whose first wife

 has died in mysterious circumstances.
 His house is ruled by Mrs.